 In (7), we are using ‘at t’ as part of an assertion concerning the instantation by an individual of a continuant universal; in (5), we are using ‘at t’ to pick out a part of a process which instantiates an occurrent universal – where the instantiation relation itself is (as it were) timeless.

-3.2 Spatiotemporal region remove 1.20
+Spatiotemporal region

 a(spatiotemporal region)[Elucidation: A spatiotemporal region is an occurrent entity that is part of spacetime.
 [095-001]]